 Cloud About Mercury, David Torn’s second ECM solo album, definitely put him into the same league.
 Though just as influential as many of the aforementioned guitarists, he has never really gained as much of a public profile despite occasional solo albums (the latest Only Sky has just come out on ECM) and stellar sideman work with the likes of David Bowie and David Sylvian.

-My dad used to get sent a lot of music for his work and I vaguely remember him passing Cloud About Mercury onto me knowing I was a big fan of early-’80s King Crimson.
-My muso mates and I quickly grew to like the album’s perverse concepts and silly song titles (‘Egg Learns To Walk’ indeed…).
-With a superstar avant-rock rhythm section of Bill Bruford and Tony Levin on board, the album also came on a bit like the follow-up to Crimson’s Three Of A Perfect Pair, but it also offered a strikingly original take on jazz/rock.
+My dad used to get sent a lot of music for his work and I vaguely remember him passing Cloud About Mercury onto me, knowing I was a big fan of early-’80s King Crimson.
+My muso mates and I quickly grew to like the album’s perverse musical concepts and silly song titles.
+With a superstar avant-rock rhythm section of Bill Bruford and Tony Levin on board, it came on a bit like the follow-up to Crimson’s Three Of A Perfect Pair, but also offered a strikingly original take on jazz/rock.

 I recall a contemporary review of Cloud About Mercury in Q magazine which said something like: ‘Torn luxuriates in the silence for a bit…and then goes KRAOOOOOOW!’
 To be fair, that writer probably hadn’t listened beyond track one (and there is an excellent counterbalancing AllMusic review).

 But in its louder moments, CAM is definitely one to annoy the neighbours.
 Torn can certainly make a racket.
 His Trans-Trem guitar enables him to create some very novel effects and original lines, with micro-tones and Middle Eastern flavours, and you can really get lost in his ambient loops.
 As far as I know, he was the first guitarist to use the loop/delay pedal extensively.